BerretMan/cryptoScrapper/README.md

 # cryptoScrapper
-A minimalist cli to get the pricce of some crypto.
+A minimalist cli to get the price of some crypto.
 The program use web scrapping on https://coinmarketcap.com/ and can be late on price (I'm not responsable for spread)
 ## usage
 To compile the file, do